Code-Institute-Submissions/wedding-photography/README.md

 All text was written by myself.

 #### Media
-All photos used were from Unsplash. - https://unsplash.com/
+All photos were obtained from Unsplash. - https://unsplash.com/

 #### References for Code